Stan Getz: Beginnings

-A 1953 line-up of the Dizzy Gillespie/Stan Getz Sextet featured Gillespie, Getz, Oscar Peterson, Herb Ellis, Ray Brown and Max Roach.
-He moved to Copenhagen, Denmark in 1958.
+In 1952, Getz signed with Norman Granz for his labels Clef and Norgran Records, which would be consolidated into Verve Records by 1956.
+A December 1953 date with Dizzy Gillespie found Getz also in the company of Oscar Peterson, Herb Ellis, Ray Brown and Max Roach for Diz and Getz released in 1955.
+Other notable Getz albums issued by Granz during this time include West Coast Jazz in 1955 and The Steamer in 1957.
+Getz moved to Copenhagen, Denmark, in 1958.
 Here he performed with pianist Jan Johansson and bassist Oscar Pettiford, among others, at the Club Montmartre.

 Return to United States

 Returning to the U.S. from Europe in 1961, Getz recorded the album Focus with arrangements by Eddie Sauter, who created a strings backing for the saxophonist.
 In a March 2021 article for the All About Jazz website, Chris May wrote of it as "one of the great masterpieces of mid-twentieth century jazz" and compared it to the work of Béla Bartók.